Begin Your Law Enforcement Career

 Employees participate in the Texas Municipal Retirement System (TMRS).
 Employees contribute 7% of gross pay (tax deferred), and the City of Denton matches contributions and interest on a 2:1 basis upon retirement.
 Employees can retire after 20 years of service at any age or with five years of service at age 60.
 A supplemental, tax-deferred retirement savings plan is also offered to employees, and it is a voluntary plan with no City of Denton contributions.

 Employees may elect to enroll in Flexible Spending Accounts in order to use tax-free dollars to pay for out-of-pocket medical expenses and/or dependent care expenses.

 An employee has two preferred provider organization (PPO) options for medical insurance.
 The employee pays for dependents, and depending on plan type and other criteria, may receive medical benefits at no cost or low cost premiums for "employee only" coverage.

 The Department will issue uniforms to the employee including a Sam Browne, cuffs, and case, Oleoresin Capsicum (O.C.) spray and body armor.

-Through the Acordia Plan, identified expenses can be sheltered from federal taxes.
+Through the Accordia Plan, identified expenses can be sheltered from federal taxes.
 Payroll deductions will allow you to save tax dollars by reducing the amount of taxable income.